 b) there are the first backward incompatible change(s) to the existing API with respect to the latest version in the previous 3GPP Release while a 3GPP Release is under development (i.e. prior to the OpenAPI freeze for a given 3GPP Release).

-EXAMPLE 1: Assuming that 3GPP Rel-16 under development contains API version "1.1.0.alpha-2", and a backward incompatible change with respect to the latest version in the previous 3GPP Release is applied to that API before the OpenAPI freeze, the new Rel-16 API version is "2.0.0.alpha-1".
+EXAMPLE 1: Assuming that 3GPP Rel-16 under development contains API version "1.1.0-alpha.2", and a backward incompatible change with respect to the latest version in the previous 3GPP Release is applied to that API before the OpenAPI freeze, the new Rel-16 API version is "2.0.0-alpha.1".

 NOTE 1: Subsequent changes in a given 3GPP Release under development do not lead to increment of the 1st field (MAJOR) and 2nd field (MINOR).